oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 ## Task 2: Create Event Management Data Model using AI

-To create a data model with AI, you need to have a configured Generative AI Service and ensure the **Used by App Builder** is enabled.
-If no AI Service is available, the Create Data Model Using AI option will not be visible.
+To create a data model with AI, ensure that you have configured Generative AI Service and enabled **Used by App Builder** (Refer to the previous Task).
+If a Generative AI Service is not configured, the Create Data Model Using AI option will not be visible.

 1. Login to your Application.
 On the Workspace home page, click **SQL Workshop**.